 Etiology

-Several conditions may predispose to an increased risk of UTIs in both men and women.
+Several conditions may predispose both men and women to an increased risk of UTIs, including:

-- Anatomical defects that lead to stasis, obstruction, urinary reflux all result in an increased predisposition to recurrent urinary tract infections.
+- Anatomical defects that lead to stasis, obstruction, or urinary reflux increase predisposition to recurrent UTIs.

 - Cystoceles and pelvic organ prolapse are important risk factors for recurrent UTIs in women.[6]